 Accommodations: Four-star hotel in the center of Rome, near the Colosseum and other major sites

-Transportation: Train to Rome
+Transportation: Private coach to Rome

 Meals: Breakfast served daily at our hotel, special dinner at one of our favorite restaurants in Rome

 Sites Visited: Rome: Colosseum, Roman Forum, Vatican City, Vatican Museums (including the Sistine Chapel), Pantheon, Piazza Navona, Trevi Fountain, Spanish Steps.
 For more details, see below.